Air France Flight 358: Aftermath

 In 1978, Air Canada Flight 189 had also crashed into Etobicoke Creek, the site of the AF358 crash, resulting in two deaths.
 The Air Canada DC-9 blew a tire causing an aborted takeoff on the 24R-06L runway, crashing north of the AF358 accident scene and deeper into the ravine.
 After the Air France crash in 2005, there were calls for the ravine to be filled or spanned by a bridge, but others argued that such an undertaking would have been prohibitively expensive.
 The runway on which the Air France plane landed in August 2005, 24L-06R, is an east–west runway with a length of 2.7 km.
 This runway did not yet exist at the time of the Air Canada crash in 1978.
 At that time, the current runway 24R-06L was numbered 24L-06R, and the current runway 23-05 was numbered 24R-06L.

-Air France continues to operate the flight number AF358 but as a Sainte-Marie Réunion-Orly flight.
-The Charles de Gaulle-Pearson route is currently operated as Flight 356, utilizing an Airbus A350-900 aircraft.
-Airbus A340 operations ended in early 2020 due to flight logistics on the COVID-19 pandemic.

 Dramatization

 The Canadian television series Mayday (also known as Air Crash Investigation, Air Emergency, Air Disasters or Mayday: Air Disaster) featured the accident in the season 4 opening episode titled "Miracle Escape" ("Desperate Escape" in certain markets), which included interviews with survivors and a dramatization of the accident.

 This accident is also featured on The Weather Channel television programs Storm Stories and Why Planes Crash.